stu6520/photoshop-process-recorder/README.md

 ## ✨ Features

-• Automatically captures frames while you draw
-• Stroke-based capture, auto-pauses capturing when idle
+- Records the canvas only when you draw (idle time is skipped)
-• Continues recording when reopening the same PSD
+- Continues recording when you reopen the same PSD
+- Keeps adding to the same timelapse each time you reopen and close the file
-• Renames output folder when the PSD is saved or renamed
+- Renames the output folder if the PSD is saved or renamed
-• Auto-exports a MP4 timelapse when the document is closed
+- Automatically exports an MP4 timelapse when the document is closed
-• Avoids duplicate frames to keep videos clean
+- Supports recording multiple open documents at the same time
+- Runs quietly in the background with no pop-ups or UI
-• Half-size canvas capture (roughly A4 canvas @ 300 DPI: ~80–250 KB per frame)
+- Optional half-size capture to reduce storage use (A4 @ 300 DPI ≈ ~40–250 KB per frame)

 ---